 Parents should talk with teenage drivers about the risks, dangers and consequences of distracted driving.
 You’re talk can help your teen make smart and responsible decisions behind the wheel and to avoid a potentially fatal accident.

 Contact the experienced injury attorneys at Peter Thompson & Associates if you or your teen driver has been involved in a distraction-related car accident in Bangor, Portland or in any of the surrounding areas.
-Call 1-800-804-2004 to make a free appointment to speak to an attorney about your case.
+Call 1-800-804-2004 to make a appointment to speak to an attorney about your case.

 More Blog Entries: